Josh6796/sumup-to-economic-sync/README.md

 - Summarizes daily and monthly revenue, cash, and refunds
 - Posts journal entries to e-conomic via API
 - Imports product and transaction data into a local SQLite database using Prisma
-- Supports category-based revenue reporting
+- Supports category-based revenue reporting for bakery products

 ## Project Structure